Easy Ayurveda Video Classes

 Ayurvedic medicines containing Bimbi:

-Vastyamayantaka ghrita: This medicine has ghee as it is base.
-It is used for preparatory procedure for Panchakarma and also as medicine, used in the treatment of diseases related to urinary system.
+Vastyamayantaka ghrita: This medicine has ghee as its base.
+It is used for preparatory procedures for Panchakarma and also as medicine, used in the treatment of diseases related to the urinary system.
 Vasti means urinary bladder.
 Amaya means disease.
 Hence this ghee is widely used for urinary system diseases.

 Galacto plus granules: This is a proprietary ayurvedic medicine in granules form given for increasing and improving the breast milk in lactating women.